Beverly Semmes: FRP: RPF

 This exhibition presents work by Beverly Semmes from her acclaimed Feminist Responsibility Project (FRP).
 Initiated in the early 2000s, FRP originated as a series of pornographic images culled from vintage gentlemen's magazines and "censored" by the artist with ink and paint.
 Continuing to speak to American society's conflicted relationship to pornographic and sexual censorship, the enlarged found images are overlaid with pools of color in shapes suggestive of vessels with occasional glimpses between brushstrokes reminding the viewer of what they cannot quite see.

 A sculptor by training, Semmes has been employing massive scale, electric color, and vessel forms — such as dresses, pots, and chandeliers — to disrupt the organizational status quo.
 FRP:RPF is presented as a play with the notion that rationality and authority are tied to the rectilinear and the standardized.
 Set against the commanding perpendicularity of the concrete and glass forms of OMA's Milstein Hall, this exhibition is an interchange between art, architecture, femininity, and materiality.
-Tall ceramic stacks, titled Angel, Putty, Bucket, and Top Handles (2015–18), which were constructed from dozens of small pots, greet the viewer as they enter and exit the gallery.
-These perversely ornate sentries stand guard over two of the canvases commissioned for this exhibition, deployed in a mirror image–like placement around the center space where handmade crystal vessels sit in distinction against the space.
+Tall ceramic stacks, titled Angel, Putty, Bucket, and Top Handles, (2015–18), which were constructed from dozens of small pots, greet the viewer as they enter and exit the gallery.
+These perversely ornate sentries stand guard over Blue Sky and Copper Pot (2019), two paintings commissioned for this exhibition, deployed in a mirror image–like placement around the center space where handmade crystal vessels sit in distinction against the space.
 The asymmetric and fluid forms of these crystals, such as Strange Wig, Kevin's Daisy, and Laurie Love (2006), shimmer in refractions of light, and posit whether we can recategorize these forms, not as in process or in transition, but as the determined end and on their terms.
 As metaphors for the female body and its characterization as a vessel of human life, the works add to Semmes' longstanding engagement with the erotics and power of materiality, texture, color, feminism, and the body politic.

 This exhibition is curated by Maria Park, associate professor and director of AAP exhibitions.